vasanthk/css-refresher-notes/README.md

 ***Linear Gradient***

 Perhaps the most common and useful type of gradient is the linear-gradient().
 The gradients "axis" can go from left-to-right, top-to-bottom, or at any angle you chose.

-Not declaring an angle will assume top-to-bottom
+Not declaring an angle will assume top-to-bottom.
 To make it left-to-right, you pass an additional parameter at the beginning of the linear-gradient() function starting with the word "to", indicating the direction, like "to right".
 This "to" syntax works for corners as well.
 You aren't limited to just two colors either.
 In fact you can have as many comma-separated colors as you want.
 You can also declare where you want any particular color to "start".
 Those are called "color-stops".
 Say you wanted yellow to take up the majority of the space, but red only a little bit in the beginning, you could make the yellow color-stop pretty early:

 ```css